 I would like to indicate on my label that the product is organic.
 Is this allowed?

 Yes, but any information related to organic status of a fruit or vegetable included on a PLU for use in Canada, must satisfy Canadian requirements for organic produce marketed in Canada, as well as applicable provincial requirements.
 If the product is to enter the Quebec marketplace, the information must satisfy the Quebec organic regulations, as well as the language legislation referred to above.
 The approved certifying body for your organic product should be aware of legislation applicable to organic product sold in Canada.

 My product is a source of potassium – can I say this on my PLU label?

 Any health or nutrient content claim on a PLU sticker must be permitted and accurate.
 See the CFIA Labelling for Industry tool for information on permitted health and nutrient content claims and conditions for their use.

-Canada has country of origin declaration requirements and the United States has emerging Country of Origin Labelling (COOL) requirements so do I need to include the country of origin on my PLU label?
+Do I need to include the country of origin on my PLU label?

 There is no Canadian regulatory requirement to put country of origin information on a PLU label but, in general, Canadian labelling regulations do require a country of origin declaration on pre-packaged product and shipping containers.